Last Updated on April 24, 2023 by Dave Schoenbeck

 - Objection: “I need to check with my manager.”

 - Say this: “If you’d like, I’d be happy to talk to your manager and explain how our product can help your business.
 Are you both available later this week?”

-- If your prospect isn’t the one making the final decision, you’ll need to help them sell your product or service to the person who is.
-You can do this by offering to contact them or by providing valuable materials that break down your sales pitch into easy, understandable steps.
+- If your prospect isn’t making the final decision, you’ll need to help them sell your product or service to the person who is.
+You can do this by offering to contact them or providing valuable materials that break down your sales pitch into manageable, understandable steps.

 - Note that the person you’re talking to is likely not as passionate about your product or service as you are.
 To overcome sales objections, you’ll need to genuinely convince them of the value of your product or service, then make it simple for them to sell it to their higher-ups.

 - Objection: “We’re not ready to decide.
 Check back later.”